bogdang989/MVPSwapFest/README.md

 $MVP token on Flow blockchain is a utility and meme coin dedicated to multiple time NBA MVP Nikola Jokic, his TopShot moments and his horses

-Core part of the $MVP project is the treasury which holds Nikola Jokic moments
+Core part of the $MVP project is the treasury which holds Nikola Jokic moments, which is filled by the community in exchange for $MVP token, and is always available to get moments from, again in exchange for $MVP token.

+To stimulate the community to send Jokic moments in exchange for $MVP, special events are organized, during which users are eligible to additional prizes, on top of the standard $MVP tokens for exchanging.

+# MVP token

 ## What can users do with $MVP
 1. Users can send Jokic moments to the treasuty to get $MVP